-What Pelletier Realty Group Does for Our NH Buyers
+What Pelletier Realty Group Does

 - Pelletier Realty Group educates you about Buyer Agency, outlining the agent’s responsibilities to you.
-This includes a complete disclosure of loyalty, confidentiality and accountability.
+This includes a complete disclosure of loyalty, confidentiality, and accountability.

 - Pelletier Realty Group facilitates complete access to all MLS listings from now until you are ready to buy.

-- Pelletier Realty Group creates a detailed profile of your wants, needs and expectations for buying a home.
+- Pelletier Realty Group creates a detailed profile of your wants, needs, and expectations for buying a home.

 - Pelletier Realty Group saves you time.
 You will receive an email from Pelletier Realty Group every time a new listing meets your custom search criteria.